For more information, please contact AAIM Member Services at (703) 341-4540 or firstname.lastname@example.org.

 A nomination package must include:

-The AIM Nominating Committee will review the completed nominations and recommend a recipient to the AIM Council for final approval.
+The recipient is selected by the AIM Council.
 All nominations will be considered for the year they are nominated as well as the following two years.

 For more information regarding the AIM Distinguished Service Award, please contact AAIM Member Services at (703) 341-4540 or email@example.com.

-The 2019 AIM Distinguished Service Award recipient is Sheri L. Lawrence, MBA, CMPE.
 The AIM Distinguished Service Award recognizes an AIM member who has made significant contributions to the field of administration of academic internal medicine.
-The award is presented annually at Academic Internal Medicine Week.